tenant-forge/core/README.md

 ## Project Status
 TenantForge 1.x is currently in development and is not ready for production use.
 We are actively working on the project and will provide updates as they become available.

+- [ ] Custom Authentication and Registration Pages
 - [ ] Tenant Management
 - [ ] Product Management (Prices, Features, etc.)
 - [ ] Subscription Management (Plans, Billing, etc.)